ParticleMonk/tweet-political-alignment/README.md

 # tweet-political-alignment
-A machine learning solution for identify which political party a particular tweet came from.
+A machine learning solution for identifing which political party a particular tweet came from.
 Using Keras and Tensorflow.